Sriparno08/Openpedia/README.md

 ## 💻 Learn Git and GitHub

-Git and GitHub are two of the most essential tools that you need to master to contribute to open source.
+Git and GitHub are two of the most essential tools that you need to master in order to contribute to open source.

-In this section, you will find a list of useful resources that will help you master these essential tools.
+These resources provide a substantial amount of information about these tools, allowing you to get a strong hold of them in a short period of time:

 ### 📄 Articles